 canyons in southern Utah (including 21 deaths) to our morphing travel plans.

 SCENIC DRIVE FROM LOGAN CANYON TO HILL AFB

-It was a relatively short drive of 66 miles from Guinavah Campground to
+It was a short drive from Guinavah Campground to

 Hill Air Force Base in north metro Salt Lake City on Monday morning.